Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - Durable, weather-resistant design

-The Samsung Galaxy S24+ from T-Mobile is a well-rounded 5G phone with a great mix of size, battery life, and power.
-You can see what you’re doing easily, thanks to the extra-bright screen – a huge perk.
+The Samsung Galaxy S24 from T-Mobile is a well-rounded 5G phone with a great mix of size, battery life, and power.
+You can easily see what you’re doing with the extra-bright screen — a huge perk.
 The phone is durable and is a good investment if you plan to keep it for a while.
 It even has good weather resistance and a pretty advanced camera system.

-The Galaxy S24+ has accessibility features that we love, such as increasing the contrast for easier reading, adaptive color contrast, and a display with a vision booster.
+The Galaxy S24 has accessibility features we love, such as increasing the contrast for easier reading, adaptive color contrast, and a display with a vision booster.
 The audio is clear and easy to hear.
-And, in our experience, the phone has excellent reception when paired with a T-Mobile plan.
+In our experience, the phone has excellent reception when paired with a T-Mobile plan.

-It also features Galaxy AI, which is Samsung’s artificial intelligence system for mobile devices.
-This feature can help you translate text, adjust photos, get quick answers to questions, and plenty more.
+It also features Galaxy AI, Samsung’s artificial intelligence system for mobile devices.
+This feature can help you translate text, adjust photos, get quick answers to questions, and more.
 These voice-activated features are great for those with arthritis or other health issues that could make navigating a phone challenging.
-It’s also great for those who are new to smartphone tech and could use a helping hand.
+It’s also great for those new to smartphone tech and could use a helping hand.

 - Adaptive color contrast and vision booster